 To gain in-depth knowledge about what drives a positive customer experience, you need to listen to your customers.
 Some people will be unwilling to take time out of their day to be interviewed, but others will be happy to share feedback that will lead to a better experience for them in the future – take advantage of their desire to be a part of the process.
 Creative ideas to see what the customer thinks include “shop along” and focus groups specifically honed in on design thinking.
 The goal is to truly understand and discover friction points as well as where the customer gets delight and joy.

 You may need to provide an incentive to get customers to agree to the interview.
 It’s well worth it though since these insights can help you develop a better strategy for providing positive experiences for your customers.

 Customer Experience Surveys

 Many retailers use customer experience surveys but have trouble getting customers to actually fill them out.
-One way to combat this is to offer an incentive for filling out the survey.
-This could be a gift card, discount on their purchases, a sweepstakes, or in-store rewards points.
+One way to solve this problem is to offer an incentive for filling out the survey.
+This could be a gift card, a discount on their purchases, a sweepstakes, or in-store rewards points.

 Another way to get customers to fill out surveys is by delivering them in a unique, creative way.

 - Some stores require you to fill out a short survey before you can access their WiFi network.